eliJaimes/AngularBootCampExercisePart4/NOTES.md

 - Add logic and UI to add skills on user demand
 - Add logic and UI to remove skills on user demand
 - Improve removeCapability and removeSkill logic

+## Reflect the ResumeForm for educations pieces on the UI

+- Replicate above steps to complete the educations form